 A highlight of the stay in Rüdesheim is a cable car ride up to the Germania monument.
 The awe-inspiring panoramic views over Rüdesheim's old town and the shimmering waters of the Rhine dotted with green isles make the smooth glide over the vineyards a very special experience.
 The cable car station is located on Oberstrasse.

 The Germania or Niederwalddenkmal monument is located above Rudesheim town and can be regarded as the landmark of the region.
 The 38 meters tall monument can be seen from quite a distance.
-The Niederwalddenkmal was constructed shortly after the end of the German-French War in late 19th century in order to memorize the foundation of the new German Reich.
+The Niederwalddenkmal was constructed shortly after the end of the German-French War in the late 19th century to memorize the foundation of the new German Reich.
 It was developed by the sculptor Johannes Schilling and the architect Karl Weisbach.
 The monument is regarded as a symbol of the union of all German tribes.
-The central figure of the monument is the 10.5 meters high and 32 tons heavy “Germania”.
+The central figure of the monument is 10.5 meters high and weighs 32 tons “Germania”.
 In her right hand she is proudly holding the recovered crown of the emperor, with her left she leans self-confidentially on the sword of the empire.
-The largest relief shows emperor William I on his horse amidst of sovereigns, army commanders and soldiers of all corps.
+The largest relief shows Emperor William I on his horse amidst sovereigns, army commanders, and soldiers of all corps.

 5) Walk vineyards

-Rudesheim is a part of the Rheingau vine growing region, a two to three kilometers wide strip of land along the River Rhine that extends downstream from the mouth of the River Main at Wicker to the Lorchhausen village 38 kilometers away.
-This section of the Rhine is broad and reflecting the sun‘s light upwards onto the south facing slopes.
+Rudesheim is a part of the Rheingau vine growing region, a two to three kilometres wide strip of land along the River Rhine that extends downstream from the mouth of the River Main at Wicker to the Lorchhausen village 38 kilometres away.
+This section of the Rhine is broad and reflects the sun‘s light upwards onto the south-facing slopes.
 The excellent climate with more than 1,600 hours of sunshine and just 536 mm of annual rainfall is complemented by an extraordinary diversity of soils.
 Winemaking has a long history in the area extending back to Roman times.
 There are 380 winemakers in the region.
-Most of them are family owned companies with vineyards between four and eight hectares.
+Most of them are family-owned companies with vineyards between four and eight hectares.
 Mainly Riesling and Spätburgunder varieties of grapes are grown there and they are used to produce wines of exceptional quality.
-The easiest way to walk vineyards is taking a cable car uphill from town to Germania statue and then walk back.
+The easiest way to walk vineyards is by taking a cable car uphill from town to the Germania statue and then walking back.
 The views are incredible both ways.

 6) Buy a vine at Weingut Georg Breuer